Matsue Vogel Park

 Shimane Vogel Park, or Matsue Vogel Park (松江フォーゲルパーク), is an aviary park in Shimane Prefecture, on the Sea of Japan.

-Amid pleasant green hills on the north shore of Lake Shinji, it has paved walkways between four aviaries holding tropical birds - mostly toucans, turacos, hornbills and ibises.
+Located on the north shore of Lake Shinji, it has paved walkways between four aviaries holding tropical birds; mostly toucans, turacos, hornbills and ibises.
 The park is also home to various birds from around the world, including rare and exotic birds.
 There are also a number of waterfowl to be found in the aquatic birds aviary.
-Vogel Park also includes such birds as emus and penguins.↵An owl flight show is exhibited four times a day.
+Vogel Park also includes such birds as emus and penguins.
+An owl flight show is exhibited four times a day.

+The park is known for its costumed penguin parades.

-Vogel Park boasts one of the largest greenhouses in the world, residence to various flowers of which most are found in bloom year-round.
-Begonia, Fuchsia and Coleus flowers are an example of some that can be admired at the park.
+Vogel Park features one of the largest greenhouses in Japan, housing a diverse array of flowers that bloom year-round.
+Visitors can admire flowers such as Begonias, Fuchsias, and Coleus while exploring the park.